TomCrypto/Lambda/README.md

 ## Compatibility

 Lambda is compatible with C++11 compliant compilers and uses only standard libraries.
 As such, it is portable, and has been tested under 64-bit Linux and 64-bit Windows.
 Note the vector code requires SSE3 instructions, but you really should have those.

+## Misc.

+Note most implementations in this repository are untested when it comes to physically-based correctness.
+We try to implement things correctly, but it is very difficult to distinguish "correct" from "almost correct" without reference renders, which we unfortunately do not have.